-I am an Assistant Professor in the Department of Political Science at the University of California, Davis.
+I am an Assistant Professor in the Department of Political Science at the University of California, Davis and an affiliated faculty member in the UC Davis Computational Social Science group.

-My research uses game theory and statistical methods to study political institutions and the behavior of government officials.
-My substantive interests include American courts and policing, identity and discrimination, and corruption and special interest influence on politics.
-Some of this work has been published in the American Journal of Political Science, the Journal of Politics and Economic Journal.
+My research uses game theory, computational tools and statistical methods to study political institutions and the behavior of government officials.
+My substantive interests include courts and policing, identity and discrimination, and corruption and special interest influence on politics.
+Some of this work has been published or is forthcoming in the American Political Science Review, the American Journal of Political Science, the Journal of Politics and the Economic Journal.
+I currently serve on the editorial board for the Journal of Law and Courts.

 I received a Ph.D. in political science and an M.A. in economics from the University of California, Berkeley.
 I also received an M.P.A. from Columbia University and a B.A. in politics and economics from Brandeis University.